Springdale residents invited to park meeting tonight

 SPRINGDALE, Ark.
-(KFTA) — City officials are inviting residents to a meeting tonight, Thursday, Aug.
-15 to give input about the redesign of a downtown park.
+(KNWA) — City officials are inviting residents to a meeting tonight, Thursday, Aug.
+15, to give input about the redesign of a downtown park.

 The meeting will be 5:30 – 6:30 p.m. at Shiloh Museum of Ozark History, 118 W. Johnson Ave.